July Long Weekend | 4-DAYS. June 28-July 1 | 10am-5pm DAILY | FREE Admission.

 This year, we are proud to announce the 2025 theme: Roots of Resilience.
 This theme honours the strength, dedication, and creativity of Indigenous artists who are sustaining and revitalizing a wide range of traditional and contemporary art forms for future generations.
 These artists remain rooted in their cultures and continue to inspire through their resilience, passion, and artistic expression.

-Meet your host Liv Rondeau
+Meet the host Liv Rondeau

 2025 theme: Roots of Resilience.

-Meet your host Liv Rondeau
+Meet the host Liv Rondeau

-Meet your 2025 indigenous Artists
+Meet the 2025 indigenous Artists

 Artfest Kingston

-Kingston ON Canada
+City Park, Kingston ON Canada

 Copyright © 2025 Artfest Kingston - All Rights Reserved.